 1) A Way To Visit A City Without A Campground Expense

-We wanted to visit San Jose to spend a few days at California’s Great America theme park this past November.
+We wanted to visit San Jose to spend a few days at California’s Great America theme park in November 2023.
 The park is only open on weekends in the fall, and we wanted to go the weekend before Thanksgiving to experience the park as it usually is, then go the weekend after Thanksgiving when they switch into their Christmas/Holiday theme called ‘WinterFest.’

 Petsitting in San Jose